Skip to main content

 Day 0, Sun Oct 16

-We met up with my parent-in-law in Bay Area and flew together from SFO to CTS via TPE the following day.
+We kicked off our journey with a reunion in the Bay Area before boarding our flight from SFO to CTS via TPE the next day.

 Day 1, Mon Oct 17